gyanshar/Coffee-Sales-Analysis/README.md

 ![](Dashboard.png)

 ## Data Overview:
-The dataset used for this project comprises several sheets with detailed information on coffee orders, customer details, product specifications, and sales summaries.
+The dataset used for this project comprises several sheets with detailed information on coffee orders, customer details, and product specifications.
 The data has been organized to facilitate analysis and visualization.

 #### Sheets:
 - orders: Contains individual order details, including order ID, customer ID, product ID, quantity, price, sales, and customer details.
 - customers: Provides detailed information about customers such as name, email, phone, address, and loyalty card status.
 - products: Lists available coffee products with their specifications, including coffee type, roast type, size, unit price, and profit margin.
-- TotalSales: A summary of total sales categorized by coffee type and year.
-- CountryBarChart: Data representing total sales per country.
-- TopFiveCustomers: Information about the top five customers based on their total sales.
-- Dashboard: Summary of key insights in a dashboard format.

 ## Dataset Details: